 We are keen to build on the success of the first two rounds of the Active Travel Fund to truly help transform how residents, visitors and employees travel in our county.

 The list below shows the locations of the seven schemes, and the amount we have bid for.
-We hope to find out how much the DfT have allocated to us this Autumn.
+We will confirm how much the DfT have allocated and to what schemes in May 2022.

 - Ashford Park Estate Low Traffic Neighbourhood (£44,928)